Skip to main content

 Description: As a teacher, you recognize the need to develop self-determination skills in your students.
 You also realize there are certain skills and content you must teach.
 How can you do both at one time?
 As your students dip into their reading, you can pose questions, give writing prompts, and design assignments that will develop both skill in literacy and skill in self-determination.

 Description: The International Dyslexia Association’s fact sheets are convenient, professionally reviewed materials designed to improve understanding and support advocacy initiatives.
-There are over 25 fact sheets and include topics such as: Effective Reading Instruction for Students with Dyslexia, Transitioning from High School to College, Assessment of Dyslexia, and Dyslexia Basics just to name a few.
+Fact sheets are frequently used to enrich and supplement IEP meetings, school board discussions, and district policy initiatives.
 Some of these fact sheets are available in Spanish.

 Description: The 2020-2021 school year is starting amid a great deal of uncertainty.
 As instruction begins in-person, online, and with hybrid formats, teachers, families and caregivers, students and instructional teams may need to reconsider the accommodations and supports that students receive.
 The Virginia Department of Education (VDOE) along with the Assistive Technology Network (AT Network) has adapted this resource from the Indiana Department of Education that lists common daily accommodations for...